-With HTML, you can also use the <font> tag to change the colour of the text, as well as using it to change the font.
-You must be careful when using the <font> tag on the Internet, however, because you can't be sure that the people looking at your page will have that font installed on their computer (particularly if it is Mac, tablet or Linux computer).
+With HTML, you can use CSS to change the colour of the text, as well as using it to change the font.
+You must be careful when using the <font> tag fonts on the Internet, however, because you can't be sure that the people looking at your page will have that font installed on their computer (particularly if it is Mac, tablet or Linux computer).
 The same applies when you're styling a font using CSS, although you can specify a list of fonts, and the browser will use the first one that it recognises.

 Bullet points can be an effective way of improving the appearance of your page, and they are easy to create using the <ul> (Unordered List) and <li> (List Item) tags.
 Note that you do not need a closing </li> tag, although many people (and Dreamweaver) add one.